JeffyCN/mirrors/docs/Rockchip_Developer_Guide_RGA_EN.md

 - To eliminate compatibility problems caused by RGA hardware version differences, RGA query is added.
 Query mainly includes version information, large resolution and image format support.
 - Add improcess API for 2D image compound operations.
 Compound operations are performed by passing in a set of predefined usage.
 - Before performing image operation, the input and output image buffers need to be processed.
 The wrapbuffer_T API is called to pass the input and output image information to  rga_buffer_t, which contains information such as resolution and image format.
+- It supports to bind the image composite operation that cannot be completed in a single time as an RGA image task, and submit it to the driver and execute it one by one.